aastopher/Progressive_GAN/README.md

 ### Explore Tensorboard Results
 * `tensorboard --logdir logs` - to start the tensorboard and explore the current models training progress.

-### Remove Duplicate Images
-* `python utils.py removedups` - this will remove duplicate images using an image hash function.
-* The `hash_size` for this function can be customized to have a looser hash criteria i.e accepting a larger difference between "duplicates"
-* This function will output how many duplicates have been removed and a path list for all duplicate images. **NOTE:** paths are not paired with duplicates.

 ### Train the model
 * **WARNING!
 This can overwrite existing models!**
 * `python train.py` - continue training or re-train model.